denodrivers/sqlite3/doc.md

 pass parameters, the function under the hood instead uses the prepared statement API.

+Note that when the prepared statement API is used, this method only supports one statement at a time.
+You cannot execute multiple statements AND pass parameters at the same time.

 See [Binding Parameters](#binding-parameters) for more details.

 Alternatively, use the `.sql` tagged template to safely execute SQL with given